MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/customize-pages.md

 1. Select the page where you'd like to add the component or section.

-1. To add a section, hover to any editable section area and click the + icon.
+1. To add a section, hover to any editable section area and choose the + icon.
 You can then select between the following 6 section layout options.

 1. To add a component, hover on the intended section where you would like the component to be and select the + icon.
 You can then choose between the available components.

-1. To delete a component, select the component on the canvas and then select delete.
+1. To delete a component, choose the component on the canvas and then select delete.

 For a more immersive editing experience, maker can utilize full screen editing mode by clicking the double arrow icon on the top right-hand corner of the WYSISYG editor.